I’M CURIOUS BUT…

 Learn more about me here

-Seriously though, I get it.
+• You are not alone!
+I get it.
 It is difficult to know where to start.
 Don’t worry!
 You don’t have to.
 That’s why I am here.
 And why there is never any pressure or expectation to be anyone or anything more than you are in this moment, right now.

 The practices of yoga and mindfulness are frameworks for living a life of balance and unity both within yourself - your spirit, heart, mind, and body - and with your connection to the world around you.
 These practices have been around for 1000s of years and are deep and complex and beautiful and accessible.
 And even the great scholars and teachers will acknowledge that the wisdom of the practice already lives with in each of us.
 So there’s nothing new to discover or learn!